 7. Keep on learning

 There are a lot of websites these days in which you can design advertising materials with a little help here and there.
 My favorite is Canva for they also offer tutorials and blog posts for continuous improvement.
+There is a monthly subscription if I am not mistaken.
 Once you get comfortable, you can start learning Adobe Illustrator (not Photoshop) for a more flexible design options.

 Latest posts by Louise Dizon (see all)